antoinecardoso/aws-docker-scaler/README.md

-# aws-dockerbalancer
+# aws-docker-scaler

-Simple loadbalancer for managing a fixed pool of docker machines on AWS - relies on newrelic API
+Simple ELB driver for managing a fixed pool of docker machines on AWS - relies on newrelic API

 Why ?